 Will I lose responsibilities to more knowledgeable/skilled DTI employees once my agency is centralized?
 Recently Updated

-A: Every effort will be made to assure that the assessment process captures an employee’s desires and work aspirations.
+Every effort will be made to assure that the assessment process captures an employee’s desires and work aspirations.
 DTI believes that, whenever possible, we all benefit when we can do the work that we are interested in and enjoy.
-We thrive when we can make the best use of our knowledge and skills.
+We thrive when we can make the best use of our knowledge and skills, as well as have opportunities to continue our professional development.

-DTI anticipates an onboarding process that includes training needed for centralized staff to accomplish new roles.
-The new chargeback model and the requirement that IT savings be reinvested into IT will help enable the state to fund training and development activities to ensure DTI staff have opportunities to acquire the new skills the state requires.
+DTI anticipates training for centralized staff to accomplish new roles.
+DTI staff will have opportunities to acquire the new skills the state requires.

 Will I be fired if my position is reallocated and I can’t learn quickly enough?
 Recently Updated

-A: No. Though exempt DTI employment is “at will” (just like most private sector jobs), DTI has processes in place that look a lot like the Merit system.
-Interim and Annual Performance Reviews form the basis for managers and employees to agree on goals and objectives.
+No. DTI has processes in place to help employees be successful such as Performance Management and Performance Improvement processes.
+Interim and Annual Performance Reviews and Career Development processes form the basis for managers and employees to agree on goals and objectives.
 When an employee and manager find that there are challenges, options include developing a Performance Improvement Plan to lay out expectations.
-DTI also looks for alternative placements for an otherwise satisfactory employee where that person might have more performance success.

 Yes, but not on a large scale.
-A new Chief of Agency Partner Services will oversee direct customer-facing services and will be responsible for relationship management with agency partners.
-Staff members providing these services will be realigned.
-In addition, some small adjustments are being considered.
-DTI will solidify the target organization model in partnership with the Department of Human Resources.
+The Chief of Agency Partner Services now oversees direct customer-facing services (Customer Engagement, Enterprise Desktop/LAN, and Service Desk) and is responsible for relationship management with agency partners.
+Some small additional adjustments are being considered.
+As the IT Workforce Modernization initiative progresses, DTI will solidify the target organization model in partnership with the Department of Human Resources.

 What is the timing for reorganization of DTI?